coordinature/coordinature.github.io/development/solutions/earthly/about.md

 - Why Earthly
 - What is the issue?
 - What is Earthly? and how is it solving a problem?
-- What is our process?
+- What is the process?
+- Who are we?
-- Who are we and what is our experience?
+- what is our experience?
 - What is the plan for Earthly?
+- What are the challenges?
 - Mangrove project
 - Timeline
 ---